J7-7-7/Password-Cracker/README.md

 # Password_Analyzer_and_Cracker
 Cracking passwords from popular data breches for educational purpose.

+Programming language used: Julia
+While both Julia and Python are powerful programming languages, there are specific areas where Julia has advantages, especially in the context of computationally intensive operations like hashing and decryption.

 # Part 1: Yahoo
 Upon reviewing the file, it's evident that it's a MySQL database dump with passwords displayed in clear text, without any encryption or hashing.
 To extract these plaintext passwords, I carried out the following procedure:
 By dividing the content at the ':' delimiter, I was able to identify the password at the second position.
 Since the passwords were not encrypted, the extraction was relatively straightforward.